christianschuler8989/christianschuler8989.github.io/_pages/events.md

 							⭐ (Poster Presentation) CRAMT: Cross-Lingual Resource Aggregation of Low-Resource Machine Translation and Metadata
 						</p>
 						<p>
-							Here we presented the current state of our tool which grew out of the MTACR project that we (Deepesha Saurty, Tramy Thi Tran, Christian Schuler, Anran Wang, Raman Ahmad) are working on together.
+							Here we presented the current state of our tool which grew out of the MTACR project that we (Tania, Myy, Me, Anran, Raman) are working on together.
 						</p>
 					</td>
 				</tr>